nishkohli96/eslint-config/README.md

 |[type-named-tuple-spacing](https://eslint.style/rules/default/type-named-tuple-spacing)||
 |[wrap-regex](https://eslint.style/rules/default/wrap-regex)||

-Only the stylistic rule(s) listed below will give an error and will have to be manually fixed.
+The stylistic rule(s) listed below will give an error and will have to be manually fixed.

 | Rule Name |
 |-|